jonathanhogg/flitter/docs/language.md

 ## Function Definitions

+Functions may be defined in a [sequence context](#sequences) with:

 ```flitter
 func name(parameter《=default》《, parameter…》)
     expression
     …
 ```

-`func` will create a new function and bind it to `name`.
+This will create a new function and bind it to `name` for the remainder of the sequence context.
 Default values may be given for the parameters and will be used if the function is later called with an insufficient number of matching arguments, otherwise any parameters lacking matching arguments will be bound to `null`.
 The result of evaluating the body sequence will be returned as a vector to the caller.

 Functions may be declared anywhere in a program including within another function definition.
 Functions may refer to names defined outside of the